Hadronic structure on the light-front IV: Heavy and light Baryons: The Hamiltonian on the light-front

-So, the first difficulty we encounter, comes from the triangular shape of the physical domain in the $\lambda-\rho$ plane.
-The wave functions should be such as to lead to a non-singular Laplacian, or finite kinetic energy.
-As we will show below, for the equi-lateral triangle this problem can in fact be exactly solved.
+Therefore, the first problem we encounter is to define eigenfunctions of the Laplacian on the triangular physical domain in the $\lambda-\rho$ variable.
+As we will show below, for the equilateral triangle this problem can in fact be solved analytically.

-The second difficulty is related with the non-factorizable potential $\tilde V$.
-Its structure is schematically given by the combination \be V=\bigg(\frac 1{x_1}+\frac 1{x_2}+\frac 1{x_3} -9\bigg)\,, \ee which is singular at all boundaries of the triangle.
-Its contour plot is shown in Fig.\ref{fig_V_in_Jacobi}.
-As one can see, the potential is small in the middle of the triangle where $x_i\approx 1/3$, but it is large close to the edges: one may call it a ``triangular cup".
-Quantum mechanics in $\tilde V$ cannot be solved analytically, and so we represent this term as a matrix in the eigenbasis of the Laplacian.
+The main difficulty is related with the non-factorizable potential $\tilde V$.
+Its structure is schematically given by the combination \be \tilde V \sim \bigg(\frac 1{x_1}+\frac 1{x_2}+\frac 1{x_3} -9\bigg)\,, \ee assuming ($(\vec p_i^\perp)^2+m_i^2)$ can be approximated by its average and factor out.
+The main feature of $\tilde V$ is that it is small near the center of the triangle, but becomes large at all boundaries, see e.g. its contour plot shown in Fig.\ref{fig_V_in_Jacobi}.
+Therefore we call it a ``triangular cup".
 The singular nature of $\tilde V$ at the boundaries, leads to divergences in matrix elements, unless the wave functions vanish there.
 Therefore, the problem we set to solve must have Dirichlet boundary conditions $\psi_i(\lambda,\rho)=0$ at the boundaries for all functions.

+Quantum mechanics on a triangle with the potential $\tilde V$ will be solved below, by two numerical methods.
+But before we do so, it is always useful to start with less accurate but much simpler variational method.